powersync-ja/powersync-js/.changeset/itchy-years-drop.md

 '@powersync/common': minor
 ---

-Update watched queries when schema has been updated.
+Updated watch functions to recalculate depedendent tables if schema is updated.